The Effects: Economy

 Drinking water costs

 Nitrates and algal blooms in drinking water sources can drastically increase treatment costs.
-Nitrate-removal systems in Minnesota caused supply costs to rise from 5-10 cents per 1000 gallons to over $4 per 1000 gallons.
+For example, nitrate-removal systems in Minnesota caused supply costs to rise from 5-10 cents per 1000 gallons to over $4 per 1000 gallons.

 It can also cost billions of dollars to clean up polluted water bodies.
 Every dollar spent on protecting sources of drinking water saves in water treatment costs.